 Prudence

-A beneficiary has a right to have a trustee who acts “reasonable care, skill, and caution,” “as a prudent person would, by considering the purposes, terms, and distribution requirements of the trust and all relevant circumstances.”
+A beneficiary has a right to have a trustee who administers the trust “as a prudent person would, by considering the purposes, terms, and distribution requirements of the trust and all relevant circumstances,” exercising “reasonable care, skill, and caution.”
 See Minnesota Statutes section 501C.0804.

 Information

-A beneficiary has a right to be kept “reasonably informed about the administration of the trust and of the material facts necessary to protect their interests.”
+A qualified beneficiary of an irrevocable trust has a right to be kept “reasonably informed about the administration of the trust and of the material facts necessary to protect their interests.”
 See Minnesota Statutes section 501C.0813.

 Protection of Property